mholubczat/portfolio/README.md

 * Bootstrap v4.4.1

 ## Features
-* Resume page in A4 format, for easy browser printing.
-Ctrl+P -> Save as PDF to create pdf with active hyperlinks.
+* Resume page in A4 format, for easy browser printing. *Ctrl+P -> Save as PDF* to create pdf with active hyperlinks.
 * Home and credentials page in web friendly bootstrap layout.

 To-do list:
-* Work on home page readibility: change background images.
+* Work on home page readability: change background images.

 ## Status
 Website is up and running: [m-holubczat.me](http://m-holubczat.me)